stanfordnlp/pyvene/README.md

          [ 0.0000,  0.0000,  0.0000,  ...,  0.0000,  0.0000,  0.0000],
          [ 0.0008, -0.0078, -0.0066,  ...,  0.0007, -0.0018,  0.0060]]])
 ```
 showing that we have causal effects only on the last token as expected.
+Your own model can also be added to the library by configuring intervention points as in [this tutorial](https://github.com/frankaging/pyvene/blob/main/tutorials/basic_tutorials/Add_New_Model_Type.ipynb).

 ## From Interventions to Gain Interpretability Insights
-If the model responds systematically to your interventions, then you start to associate certain regions in the network with a high-level concept.
-This is an alignment.
+Basic interventions are fun we cannot make any causal claim systematically.
+To gain actual interpretability insights, we want to measure counterfactual behaviors of a model in a data-driven fashion.
+In other words, if the model responds systematically to your interventions, then you start to associate certain regions in the network with a high-level concept.
+We also call this alignment search process with model internals.

+### Understanding Causal Mechanism with Static Interventions
 Here is a more concrete example,
 ```py
 def add_three_numbers(a, b, c):
     var_x = a + b
     return var_x + c
 ```
 The function solves a 3-digit sum problem.
-Let's say, we trained a neural network to solve this problem perfectly. **One concrete alignment problem is** "Can we find the representation of (a + b) in the neural network?".
+Let's say, we trained a neural network to solve this problem perfectly.
+"Can we find the representation of (a + b) in the neural network?".
 We can use this library to answer this question.
 Specifically, we can do the following,

-- **Step 1:** Form Alignment Hypothesis: We hypothesize that a set of neurons N aligns with (a + b).
+- **Step 1:** Form Interpretability (Alignment) Hypothesis: We hypothesize that a set of neurons N aligns with (a + b).
 - **Step 2:** Counterfactual Testings: If our hypothesis is correct, then swapping neurons N between examples would give us expected counterfactual behaviors.
 For instance, the values of N for (1+2)+3, when swapping with N for (2+3)+4, the output should be (2+3)+3 or (1+2)+4 depending on the direction of the swap.
 - **Step 3:** Reject Sampling of Hypothesis: Running tests multiple times and aggregating statistics in terms of counterfactual behavior matching.
 Proposing a new hypothesis based on the results.